Santlaj/santlaj.github.io/README.md

 ## About Me

- I am a first-year B.Tech student majoring in Computer Science and Engineering, dedicated to building a successful career in software development.
-With a strong foundation in programming and a keen interest in algorithms and system design, I am committed to honing my technical skills and gaining practical experience.
-I am passionate about exploring emerging technologies and staying updated with industry trends.
+ I am a first-year B.Tech student majoring in Computer Science and Engineering, dedicated to building a successful career in Data Scientist.
+With a strong foundation in programming and a keen interest in data and system design, I am committed to honing my technical skills and gaining practical experience.
+I am passionate about exploring emerging AI technologies and staying updated with industry trends.

-As I progress in my studies, I aim to develop innovative software solutions that address real-world challenges and enhance user experiences.
+As I progress in my studies, I aim to develop innovative solutions that address real-world challenges.

 ## Experience
 ### Tata Group Data Analytics Job Simulation on Forage - June 2025